puneetsl/lotion/README.md

 **Unofficial Notion.so Desktop app for Linux**

-A Linux-compatible Electron application based on Notion's desktop app, adapted to work natively on Linux systems.
+A lightweight Linux-compatible Electron application that provides a native desktop experience for Notion.so.

 ## 🎉 Current Status

 ✅ **WORKING!** The application successfully runs on Linux and loads the full Notion.so web interface in a native desktop window.

-🔌 **NEW: Offline Reading Support!** Visit pages while online, then read them offline automatically.
+🖥️ **Native Desktop Integration** with persistent menu bar preferences, keyboard shortcuts, and proper Linux desktop integration.

 ## Features

 - ✅ Full Notion.so functionality on Linux
-- ✅ **Offline Reading**: Automatically caches visited pages for offline access
-- ✅ **Smart Caching**: API responses and static assets cached automatically
-- ✅ **Offline Indicators**: Visual indicators when offline with cached content
-- ✅ Native Linux desktop integration
+- ✅ Native Linux desktop integration with proper icon support
+- ✅ **Persistent Menu Bar Preferences** - Hide/show menu bar with settings saved across sessions
+- ✅ **Customizable Keyboard Shortcuts** for menu bar control
 - ✅ Support for both x64 and ARM64 architectures
 - ✅ Package formats: DEB, RPM, and ZIP
 - ✅ Internationalization support (multiple languages)
-- ✅ Native menu bar and shortcuts
+- ✅ Native menu bar with navigation controls
-- ✅ External link handling
+- ✅ External link handling (opens in system browser)
-- ✅ Auto-updater ready (for future use)

-## How Offline Reading Works

-### 🌐 **While Online:**
-- Browse Notion normally
-- All visited pages are **automatically cached**
-- API responses stored for offline access
-- No user action required

-### 🔌 **When Offline:**
-- Previously visited pages **load instantly** from cache
-- Window title shows "(Offline)" indicator
-- Read-only access to cached content
-- Graceful handling of non-cached content

-### 📊 **Cache Management:**
-- **Menu > Offline > Cache Status**: View cached content stats
-- **Menu > Offline > Clear Cache**: Reset offline cache
-- Automatic cache updates when back online
+- ✅ Proper window management and native title bar
+- ✅ Cross-platform icon support (PNG for Linux, ICO for Windows, ICNS for macOS)

 ## Requirements

 - Node.js 18 or higher
 - npm or yarn
 - Linux operating system
+- For building .deb packages: `dpkg` and `fakeroot`

 ## Quick Start